Any general who goes into battle without a plan is doomed to fail.

 An aggressive lockdown has the benefit of speed and paves the way for a rapid rebound.
 But there are risks – both medical and economic – during the rebound period.

 The medical risk, of course, is of a second wave of infection.
 Ending lockdown therefore does not mean ending all restrictions, and it certainly does not mean standing-down testing, tracing, tracking and isolation capabilities.
-Since not all countries are at the same stage, even once the UK is clear that it has successfully eliminated the virus, serious travel restrictions and continued quarantining is likely to remain necessary.
+In fact, it needs to be preparing to do these things on an industrial scale if it wants to end lockdown safely.
+And since not all countries are at the same stage, even once the UK is clear that it has successfully eliminated the virus, serious travel restrictions and continued quarantining are likely to remain necessary.

 The economic risk is of widespread bankruptcies just as demand is beginning to return.
 For that reason, continued but lower level and more targeted support for people and businesses will be needed.